OSC/ood-ansible/README.md

 ## Overrides

-Look at all the variables in [the defaults](defaults/main.yml) and override any of them that you wish or need to.
+[The defaults directory](defaults/main) has configurations broken out by which file they apply to when configuring or options during building from source or installation.

+Check these files for variables you can override.
 Save all these overrides to a file that you can then call with `--extra-vars=@overrides.yml`

 ### Using this role to manage cluster and apps